From First DUI to Death Penalty

 The Open Carry Exception

-Florida Statute 790.06(12) and federal law still prohibit firearms in sensitive locations—including courthouses, schools, polling places, bars and nightclubs, airports beyond security checkpoints, and government meetings.
+However, this does not mean you can carry a firearm everywhere.
+Florida Statute 790.06(12) still prohibit firearms in sensitive locations — including courthouses, schools, polling places, bars and nightclubs, airports beyond security checkpoints, and government meetings.
+Carrying in a prohibited location remains a serious criminal offense.

 Gun Crime Case Results